Skip to contents

 To get a list of all +400 columns and definitions in the occurrence table, you can use occ_download_describe("sql")$fields.

-Countries with the most species published to GBIF.
+Countries and species with the most occurrences published to GBIF.

 sql <-